hanabi/hanabi.github.io/Beginner.md

 7) By default, the Discord client comes with some annoying sound effects turned on.
 Disable them:
     * Click the gear icon for "User Settings" in the bottom-left-hand-corner.
     * Click on "Notifications" under "App Settings" in the left-hand menu.
-    * Scroll down and turn off the checkbox for "PTT Activate" and "PTT Deactive".
+    * Scroll down and turn off the toggle-sliders for "PTT Activate" and "PTT Deactive".

 ### Joining a Game